interactive-fiction-class/interactive-fiction-class.github.io/homeworks/nlp-for-text-adventures/nlp-for-text-adventures.md

 ## What to submit

 1. A file called `word-sense-annotations.json` containing your annotations of the Action Castle commands with their WordNet synsents, hypernyms and hyponyms.
 This will be saved in your Google after you complete the [Python notebook from Part 1 of this HW](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_1.ipynb).
 2. An updated version of your Action Castle game that adds support for recognizing user inputs via WordNet and word embeddings.
 You can implement this support however you would like, but it should include the `construct_sentence_vector` and `find_most_similar_command` function in the [Python notebook from Part 2 of this HW](https://colab.research.google.com/github/interactive-fiction-class/interactive-fiction-class.github.io/blob/master/homeworks/nlp-for-text-adventures/NLP_for_Text_Adventure_Games_part_e.ipynb).
-You should save your updates in a file called `action_castle-2.ipynb`.
+You should save your updates in a file called `action_castle-improved.ipynb`.
-3. An Python notebook called `my_game_improved.ipynb` that runs the new version of your game with your improvements from part 3.
+3. A Python notebook called `my_game_improved.ipynb` that runs the new version of your game with your improvements from Part 3.
 4. A text file called `playthrough.txt` with all of the commands that we need to issue to complete your game.
 It should be a plain text file with one command per line.
-(This may or may not be identical to HW1)
+(This may or may not be identical to Homework 1.)
-5. A text file called `README.md` containing discussion of your two new methods.
+5. A text file called `README.md` containing a discussion of how your incorpoated NLP into your game from Homework 1.

+**IMPORTANT: We will not run or grade your code if the files are not named as described above.**

 {% if page.readings %}
 ## Recommended readings